amannarsaria4/amannarsaria4.github.io/_posts/2025-12-29-whereitgoes.md

 Eventually, donors will be able to choose where they want their money to go.

-If you care most about food security, your contribution can be directed there.
+If you care most about food security, your specific contribution can be directed there.
 If shelter or medical aid resonates more, you can choose that instead.

 This isn’t about fragmenting effort or optimizing personal preferences.